osamaaslam86004/session-auth-fastapi/README.md

-# Google OAuth2 with FastAPI Users
+# Session Auth with FastAPI Users

 This repository provides a Google OAuth2 implementation using the [FastAPI Users](https://github.com/fastapi-users/fastapi-users/) library.
 It includes CRUD operations for user management and utilizes PostgreSQL as the database, with Alembic for database migrations.

 ## Features

-- Google OAuth Authentication
+- Session Authentication
 - CRUD operations for users
 - Integration with PostgreSQL database
 - Migrations handled with Alembic